 From the summary: Diagnosed with Stage IV thyroid cancer at 12, Hazel was prepared to die until, at 14, a medical miracle shrunk the tumours in her lungs… for now.
+The real life equivalent is the recently discovered cancer cell growth minimising effects of medical marijuana.
+This is an affordable treatment too, especially if you use these Cannabismo coupon codes, so it’s a promising development.
 Two years post-miracle, sixteen-year-old Hazel is post-everything else, too; post-high school, post-friends and post-normalcy.
 And even though she could live for a long time (whatever that means), Hazel lives tethered to an oxygen tank, the tumours tenuously kept at bay with a constant chemical assault.
 Enter Augustus Waters.
 A match made at cancer kid support group, Augustus is gorgeous, in remission, and shockingly to her, interested in Hazel.
 Being with Augustus is both an unexpected destination and a long-needed journey, pushing Hazel to re-examine how sickness and health, life and death, will define her and the legacy that everyone leaves behind.

 *SEMI-SORT-OF-BUT-NOT-REALLY-SPOILER-ALERT* TFiOS was just released last week, and the author himself has asked that readers not spoil the book for those that haven’t read.
 And of course, we agree.
 So as usual, we will gush and squeal and have flailypants while giving away as few of the delicious spoilery details as possible.
 Deal?
 Deal.